macOS 11 Big Sur

 The Photos app has expanded editing capabilities with a new Retouch tool powered by machine learning, and Apple Music has been overhauled with a new Listen Now section housing new releases, artist interviews, and personalized playlists.

 In the Home app, HomeKit Secure Video cameras now feature support for Face Recognition and Activity Zones, AirPods have better than ever automatic device switching, and Siri can answer a much wider range of questions than before.

-In the future, apps in the Mac App Store will help users better understand privacy practices and the information that a developer collects before choosing to download an app.
+With a new App Privacy label feature, Apps in the Mac App Store help users better understand privacy practices and the information that a developer collects before choosing to download an app.
 Apple has likened this feature to a food nutrition label for apps in the Mac App Store.

 macOS Big Sur introduces faster updates that begin in the background and finish more quickly to make it easier to keep your Mac up to date, and it includes a cryptographically signed system volume that protects against tampering.

 Other new features include battery history usage for the past 10 days, Family Sharing support for apps with subscriptions, quick style editing and improved search in Notes, an option to assign reminders to people in the Reminders app, improved performance for Spotlight, and severe weather and minute-by-minute precipitation reports in Weather.

 macOS Big Sur launched on November 12, 2020, and it is a free update for all compatible Mac models.
 If you're just getting started, make sure to watch the video below and then check out our 50 tips list for a quick overview of what you can expect when you install the update.

 Apple has also seeded two betas of an upcoming macOS Big Sur 11.1 update to developers and public beta testers, along with a release candidate version.
 The update appears to focus on performance improvements and fixes for bugs that weren't able to be addressed in the first version of macOS Big Sur.